Sun Group: OTT Platform

 Sun NXT is a global online audio/video streaming platform owned and operated by Sun Group's, Sun TV Network established in June 2017.
 It has more than 4000 movie titles including movies like Vijay's Sarkar Ajith Kumar's Mankatha, and Rajinikanth's Petta.
 Sun TV Network is planning to invest more in its OTT Platform, Sun NXT, by making original web series and original OTT movies from mid-2022.

 Television Production Company

 Sun Entertainment is Television production Company, which produces small budget movies for Sun TV Direct TV Premier, after movie released in TV it will be available only on Sun NXT OTT App, also co-producing all upcoming web series in Sun NXT OTT Platform which are coming soon in mid 2022 and also co-producing the serials which are showing in their TV Channels.

 Sports

 Sunrisers Hyderabad is a cricket franchise based in the city of Hyderabad that plays in the Indian Premier League (IPL).
 The team was bought by Kalanithi Maran in October 2012.
 Daniel Vettori is the head coach and Pat Cummins is the captain of the team.

-They also own the SA20 cricket franchise the Sunrisers Eastern Cape.
+They also own the SA20 cricket franchise the Sunrisers Eastern Cape and The Hundred franchise Sunrisers Leeds.